Shaobin675/PII/README.md

 This project is an LLM-powered PII (Personally Identifiable Information) detection platform designed to identify and prevent sensitive data from leaving controlled boundaries.
 It targets logs, traces, PDFs, images, and knowledge-base text and is architected for enterprise-scale throughput while supporting HIPAA and similar regulatory compliance requirements.

-The system is built with a microservices architecture, designed to scale horizontally and handle:
+The system is to be built with a microservices architecture, designed to scale horizontally and handle:

 Individual documents larger than 100MB